Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Difficulty

 When a PC is in a favorable or in a particularly difficult situation and must make a save, don’t use a mechanical solution to make success more or less likely.
-Instead, limit or increase the risks and possible effects of the PC’s action purely in the fictional world.
+Instead, limit or increase the risks and possible effects purely in the fictional world.

 ### Armor